THE EAST AFRICAN SERIES, DAY 26

 VULTURES 2.0

-It didn’t take long for one vulture to risk getting another mouthful of baby zebra but every time he got close the little jackal would snap.
-It was a bit of a comedy sketch between then two of them.
+It didn’t take long for one vulture to risk getting another mouthful of baby zebra, but every time he got close, the little jackal would snap.
+It was a bit of a comedy sketch between the two of them.

-While all this was going on the mother was doing circles and crying out looking for her baby.
-Eventually she came across the carcass and stood and watched as the last of the meat was picked from its guts.
+While all this was going on, the mother circled and cried out, looking for her baby.
+Eventually, she came across the carcass and stood, watching as the last of the meat was picked from its guts.

 The Ngorongoro crater